Ryan Law: Return to Plymouth

 Law scored a first senior goal for the club in a 3–0 victory over Sheffield Wednesday, sealing the victory in the seventh minute of added time having only been brought on as a substitute two minutes prior.
 Law signed a new one-year contract extension with Plymouth on 6 May 2022.

 Gillingham loan

 On 18 July 2022, Law joined League Two club Gillingham on a season-long loan deal.
 On 9 January 2023, Plymouth Argyle recalled Law from his loan early.

 Yeovil Town loan

 On 10 February 2023, Law joined National League side Yeovil Town on loan until the end of the season.

+Following promotion to the Championship, Law was released by Plymouth at the end of the 2022–23 season.

+Truro City

+On 26 July 2023, Law signed for National League South club Truro City.